Artificial Urinary Sphincter

 - Bleeding

-- Infection rates are low but it could require device removal
+- Infection rates are low but could require device removal

 - Device malfunction or failure, which can require revision surgery to take it out or replace it